sakaiproject/sakai/plus/README.md

 A SakaiPlus server can support many "tenants".
 Each Learning System that you are plugging SakaiPlus into should have its own tenant.
 In SakaiPlus, all data within a tenant is isolated (each tenant is a 'silo').
 This way you can have a multi-tenant SakaiPlus server to serve many different learning systems.
-However it is also a quite typical use case to have one Enterprise LMS - say Canvas and one SakaiPlus servier for the same school and to have a single Tenant entry in SakaiPlus for the Canvas system.
+However it is also a quite typical use case to have one Enterprise LMS - say Canvas and one SakaiPlus server for the same school and to have a single Tenant entry in SakaiPlus for the Canvas system.

 You can create a "draft" tenant with a Title and Issuer and optionally a Registration Lock.
 Once you have created